Admission to the Ph.D. program

 - A bachelor’s degree in engineering, natural sciences, social sciences, mathematics, or a closely related area from an accredited college or university; and

 - A minimum undergraduate grade point average of 3.0.

-- Please note: the Graduate School at Stony Brook University has decided to waive the GRE General Test requirement for a period of two years, effective July 2020.
+- Please note: the department has decided to waive the GRE General Test requirement.

 Applications must include: